Core values of teamwork, character, excellence and innovation established to drive overall mission

 Georgia Tech director of athletics Mike Bobinski speaks with Brandon Gaudin about various aspects of the program as the 2014 calendar year begins.

-Bobinski will oversee an athletic department that includes 17 NCAA Division I varsity sports and is rich with athletic tradition and success.
+Bobinski oversees an athletic department that includes 17 NCAA Division I varsity sports and is rich with athletic tradition and success.

 Just the eighth Georgia Tech director of athletics over the past 110 years, Bobinski joins the likes of John Heisman, William Alexander, Bobby Dodd and Homer Rice who have served in the role previously.